joangmm/starting_point/README.md

 Step 0: Clone [this github repository.](https://github.com/tommymitch/posenetosc)

-Step 1: Download "node" from their official page: https://nodejs.org/en/download/
+Step 1: Download "node" from [their official page.](https://nodejs.org/en/download/)

-Step 2: Install the last stable version of yarn that we can find here: https://classic.yarnpkg.com/en/docs/install/#windows-stable
+Step 2: Install the last stable version of yarn that we can find [here.](https://classic.yarnpkg.com/en/docs/install/#windows-stable)

 Step 3: Open the command line, go to the folder posenetosc-master (that is inside the repository that we just downloaded) and type:
 > yarn